 In light of the foregoing and other factors deemed relevant by the Compensation Committee, in 2013 the Committee recommended, and the Board approved, the New-Hire Plan.
 The Company also began utilizing RSU awards.
-To date, the Committee has not adopted a formal executive compensation policy, but in 2013 and 2014, the Committee endeavored to target a more competitive ownership level for the Company's executive officers.
+As discussed under "Committees of the Board-Compensation Committee-Role of the Compensation Consultant" above, the Compensation Committee engaged Compensia in the fourth quarter of 2015 to review the Company's executive compensation programs for fiscal 2016.

 Nonequity Incentive Plan Compensation.
 Nonequity incentive plan compensation is based on the achievement of corporate performance goals, and then subject to adjustment following an evaluation of departmental and individual performance.
-In 2013 and 2014, each of the Company's executive officers had a target bonus, set forth as a percentage of annual base salary and typically negotiated in connection with the hiring process.
-The earned bonus was based on the achievement of corporate performance objectives defined and weighted by the Compensation Committee, in consultation with Mr. Rosa, and primarily related to the Company's clinical studies, financing activities and research and development initiatives.
-The Committee assessed the Company's achievement of those objectives at year-end, and calculated a total weighted average performance to objectives of 94% and 65% for 2013 and 2014, respectively.
-The amounts of the earned bonuses for the named executive officers varied in such years, based on Mr. Rosa's evaluation of departmental and individual performance (or the Committee's evaluation of individual performance, in the case of Mr. Rosa).
+In 2014 and 2015, each of the Company's executive officers had a target bonus, set forth as a percentage of annual base salary and typically negotiated in connection with the hiring process.
+The earned bonus was based on the achievement of corporate performance objectives defined and weighted by the Compensation Committee, in consultation with our Chief Executive Officer, and primarily related to the Company's clinical studies, financing activities and research and development initiatives.
+The Committee assessed the Company's achievement of those objectives at year end, and calculated a total weighted average performance to objectives of 65% and 80% for 2014 and 2015, respectively.
+The amounts of the earned bonuses for the named executive officers varied in 2014, based on Mr. Rosa's evaluation of departmental and individual performance.

-The following table sets forth target and earned nonequity incentive plan compensation for 2013 and 2014.
+The following table sets forth target and earned non-equity incentive plan compensation for 2014 and 2015.

-2013 2014
+2014 2015

-Earned Earned

-Target • (as adjusted) Targ et (as adjusted)
+Earned Target (as adjusted) Targe t Earned

 % of % of

 Name Base Salary \$ \$ Base Salary \$ \$

+John L. Erb(1)

-David A. Rosa(1) 30 99,622 93,644 50 172,500 112,125
+David A. Rosa 50 172,500 112,125 50 178,538 142,830(2)

+Claudia Drayton 25 60,240 48,192

+Debra Kridner 25 57,925 40,547 25 60,242 48,194

-Kimberly Oleson(2) 25 38,997 23,115
+Kimberly Oleson(3) 25 38,997 23,115 25 58,650

-William S. Peters(3) 10 28,525 24,957 10 26,585 24,157